What is our curriculum approach?

 All children are initially taught to read via the Read Write Inc Phonics programme.
 The programme is a complete literacy resource for beginner and emergent readers.
 It is proven to develop fluent and enthusiastic readers who quickly develop an in-depth comprehension of texts.
 Through the programme children learn to read and write letter-sound correspondences, decode effortlessly and spell and handwrite systematically.
 The programme also helps our children write confidently using oral rehearsal.
 Read Write Inc lessons are exciting and fast paced.
-Children have responded extremely well to the programme so far and, now in our second year, we are looking forward to continued reading success.

 Reading for Pleasure

-In the Early Years and Foundation Stage an emphasis on real life experiences means that children have opportunities to develop their understanding of maths in the world around them.
+In the Early Years and Foundation Stage, an emphasis on real life experiences means that children have opportunities to develop their understanding of maths in the world around them.
 There is a strong emphasis on role-play and the use of concrete materials to support their understanding.